5 ways for businesses to cope with a coronavirus shutdown

 This federal government response to the COVID-19 economic crisis is being quickly assembled piece by piece, West says, “and hopefully all of this comes together as a complete puzzle without any missing pieces.”

 Among other resources available to business leaders, the U.S. Chamber of Commerce has its own list of “8 things your small business needs to do.”

 A note on pay and benefits

 Businesses also should consider how they may want or need to adjust their benefits package offered to employees to weather an economic downturn or a shutdown.
 For instance, if all employees are placed on unpaid leave, that doesn’t require you to continue to provide employer contributions to a retirement plan.
 But paid leave does.
 Meanwhile, a shutdown in operations doesn’t necessarily mean you have to freeze your plan.
 Every company’s circumstance can be unique, particularly in such a volatile crisis.
-Reach out to your advisor with detailed questions.
+Reach out to your financial professional with detailed questions.

 1 U.S. Small Business Administration, September 2019.

 2 Principal reporting as of December 31, 2019.

 Architectural Concrete Solutions Inc. and Facebook are not an affiliates of any company of the Principal Financial Group.